Johnson Orders Christmas Party Probe As Aide Quits - UrduPoint

 The video, which was leaked to broadcaster ITV News late Tuesday, has led main news bulletins, drawn millions of views online and sparked condemnation from across the political spectrum.

-"This isn't a laughing matter," Tory MP Roger Gale told the BBC after he watched the footage with "total incredulity".
+"This isn't a laughing matter," Tory MP Roger Gale told the BBC.

 The scandal has echoes of an infamous incident earlier in the pandemic involving Johnson's then-chief aide Dominic Cummings, who drove hundreds of kilometres to stay away from his London home during a lockdown.